pr-db/robocon_gazebo/README.md

-# nxp_gazebo
+# robocon_gazebo
-NXP models for use with Gazebo.
+robocon models for use with Gazebo.